 The fireplace must be permanently marked to indicate that it has been altered and is no longer suitable for burning solid fuel (wood), unless the removed parts are re-installed.
-Cutting of any sheet metal parts or glass is prohibited.
+Cutting of any metal or glass parts is prohibited.

 Attach the "This fireplace has been altered..." plate to the fireplace (use two screws or other suitable method).
 You may wish to place it in a location where it will be covered by the surround panels.